 This is a limited pre-order offering.

-Once manufacturing is complete, these items are anticipated to ship around the end of fall .
+Once manufacturing is complete, these items are anticipated to ship around early March .
 All pre-order prices include a 10% deposit, non-refundable in the event of cancellation, which you are free to do at any time.
 After pre-orders ship, it is not guaranteed that any in-stock extras will be available.